bookingactivities/booking-activities/readme.txt

 = Cart expires but events are still booked =
-A bot clean expired bookings hourly.
+A bot cleans expired bookings hourly.
 So just wait up to 1 hour.
 Usually, users are still on your website when their bookings expire, if so, they are immediatly removed.
 Else, they will be cancelled later, with the others in that case.

 = My events appear to be booked, but no bookings appear in the list = Temporary bookings (such as In cart events) take active slots but may not appear in the booking list.
-Go to the "Bookings" page, under the "States" filter select "Booked", "Pending" and "In cart" (use CTRL+Click to select multiple row).
+Go to the "Bookings" page, under the "States" filter select "Delivered", "Booked", "Pending" and "In cart" (use CTRL+Click to select multiple row).
 Then, just click on "Apply Filters".
 Now you can see all kind of active bookings.